Donda: Recording

-The recording sessions began a month after Jesus is King was released.
+The recording sessions began a month after Jesus Is King was released.
 Producer BoogzDaBeast recalled that he was called in to Wyoming with West telling him "Man we're going back in, we're about to do a new album.
 Let's keep this going.".
-BoogzDaBeast came to Wyoming with 166 beats, which the producer clarified that they were mostly unfinished ideas.
+BoogzDaBeast came to Wyoming with 166 beats, which he later clarified were mostly unfinished ideas.
 Of those 166 ideas, West freestyled over 99 of them in what the producer calls "That One Night in Wyoming".
-Songs such as "Wash Us in the Blood"–which was originally set for release on Donda in 2020, but was left off the final album–and "Lord I Need You" were originally conceived during said session.
+Songs such as "Wash Us in the Blood"–which was initially set for release on Donda in 2020, but was left off the final album–and "Lord I Need You" were originally conceived during said session.

 In March 2020, West recorded new music in Cabo San Lucas, Mexico, before returning to Wyoming with his family due to the COVID-19 pandemic.
 That same month, GOOD Music president Pusha T stated in a Discord interview that he had been recording with West recently.
 Pusha T was planning to meet with West on March 16, 2020, to complete a project, but cited "flights slowing down" due to COVID travel restrictions as the reason for a delay.
 On March 12, 2020, rappers Westside Gunn and Conway the Machine were spotted in Wyoming recording material with West.
 Westside Gunn would later confirm his collaboration with West in an interview for Elliot Wilson on Tidal, alongside recalling that they were set to travel to Cabo San Lucas after recording in Wyoming, until the COVID-19 pandemic canceled their plans.
 West held further recording sessions at Bighorn Mountain Ranch in Greybull, Wyoming, which he bought for $14.5 million.
 The ranch spans over 6,700 acres, covering a larger area than the Monster Lake Ranch property in Wyoming that West previously bought.
 West flew Lil Baby out to Wyoming to record for Donda on July 22, 2020, following on from him tweeting, "Lil Baby my favorite rapper but won't do a song with me."
 The rapper ended up recording his verse for "Hurricane" after Kenyan-American rapper KayCyy suggested to him that he should contribute to it.
 In September 2020, West recorded music with Buju Banton and Saint Jhn at Gargamel Studio in Jamaica.